Blasphemy law in Malaysia

 Malaysia curbs blasphemy and any insult to religion or to the religious by rigorous control of what people in that country can say or do.
 Government-funded schools teach young Muslims the principles of Sunni Islam, and instruct young non-Muslims on morals.
 The government informs the citizenry on proper behavior and attitudes, and ensures that Muslim civil servants take courses in Sunni Islam.
 The government ensures that the broadcasting and publishing media do not create disharmony or disobedience.
-If someone blasphemes or otherwise engages in deviant behavior, Malaysia punishes such transgression with Sharia or through legislation such as the Penal Code.
+If someone blasphemes or otherwise engages in deviant behavior, Malaysia punishes such transgression with Sharia (for Muslims only) or through legislation such as the Penal Code (for both Muslims and non-Muslims).

 Penal Code

 Articles 295-298A of the Malaysian Penal Code provide penalties for those who commit offenses against religion.
 The penalties range from up to three years in prison or a fine of up to US$1,000 (approximately).

 Prosecutions for blasphemy usually target those who offend Islam, but an insult to any religion can give rise to prosecution.